JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 – **HALLEY’S COMET**
    *SFX: low wind rising — a breath that builds into a distant whoosh, like atmosphere breaking.*
    The stitched star blazes above.
 Mortals point skyward, terrified.
-   (Hold, 2s.
-The wind fades.)
+   (Hold, The wind fades.)

 – **EDWARD’S FUNERAL**
    *SFX: muffled sobbing, cloth rustle, one church bell toll.*
    The draped body lies still.
 Mourners bend, faces lost in thread.
-   (Hold, 3s.
-The bell’s ring dies out in reverb.)
+   (Hold, The bell’s ring dies out in reverb.)

 – **BURNING HOMES**
    *SFX: crackling fire, timbers snapping, distant screams of women and children.*
    Soldiers drive them out; smoke threads through the embroidery.
-   (Hold, 3s.
+   (Hold,.
 Screams taper to embers hissing.)

 **PULL BACK – WIDE**
 The sounds collapse into silence as the full tapestry fills the frame.